nf-core/phaseimpute/docs/usage.md

 1000G,chr3,,posfile_chr3.tsv.gz
 ```

-The fourth column containing the compressed file has a TSV with the following structure, similar to that from STITCH documentation: "File is tab separated with no header, one row per SNP, with col 1 = chromosome, col 2 = physical position (sorted from smallest to largest), col 3 = reference base, col 4 = alternate base.
+The fourth column containing the compressed file has a TSV with the following structure, similar to that from [STITCH documentation](https://github.com/rwdavies/STITCH/blob/master/Options.md): File is tab separated with no header, one row per SNP, with

+- Column 1: chromosome
+- Column 2: physical position (sorted from smallest to largest)
+- Column 3: reference base,alternate base.
 Bases are capitalized.
-STITCH only handles bi-allelic SNPs" [STITCH](https://github.com/rwdavies/STITCH/blob/master/Options.md).
+STITCH only handles bi-allelic SNPs.

 Unlike the files used in the original STITCH program, in `phaseimpute`, the last column, containing the reference vs. the alternate base is comma-separated.

 As an example, a typical "posfile_chr22.tsv.gz" would look like: